amenzwa/amenzwa.github.io/computing/ProgrammingLanguages.md

 - Relational—Programmer creates a query by defining relations between sets of data, and the language selects and returns the desired subset of the data.
   - SQL

-- Functional—Programmer defines data types and functions that operate on types, and the language evaluates the functions to transform the input data to produce the result.
+- Functional—Programmer defines data types and functions that operate on those types, and the language evaluates the functions to transform the input data to produce the result.
   - Lisp, Scheme, Common Lisp, Clojure, Mathematica, Julia
   - Standard ML, Haskell, OCaml, F#, Reason, Rust, Elm
   - Erlang, Elixir